lduranovic99/Snake-Game/README.md

 ## Snake Game in Different Languages

 This repository will contain different implementations of the snake game.
-With the semester being over, I have too much time on my hands and I thought it would be nice to compare some basic GUI funcionalities between different languages.
+I thought it would be nice to compare some basic GUI functionalities between a few very common languages.
+At the same time, this will serve as a nice refresher for me when it comes to GUI programming in general.

-So far, the repo contains code for Java and Python.
-In the future, I will be adding a JS implementation (that will come very soon as it should be quite easy) and an implementation with a functional language (still haven't decided which one to use but will probably opt for Haskell).
+So far, the repo contains Java, Python and JS versions.
+In the future, I will be adding a functional programming implementation as well, probably written in Haskell.

 The structure of the repository is fairly straightforward.
 There should be one folder per language implementation.